syuja/GreenPlumSetup/README.md

     c.
 [Create Tables] (#createtb)
     d.
 [Data Loading] (#load)
     e.
 [Queries and Performance Tuning] (#tuning)
-  4. [Exercises] (doc/kb_sdk_dependencies.md)
+  4. [Exercises] (docs/EXERCISES.md)
-  5. [Backup and Recovery] (#backup)
-  6. [Intro to Greenplum In-Db analytics] (#analytics)

 <a id="gp"></a>
 ## What is Greenplum (GP)?

-  It's massively parallel processing (MPP) database server built on open source PostgreSQL.
+  Greenplum Database is a massively parallel processing (MPP) database built on PostgreSQL (PSQL).
+  - Consists of master node and segment nodes
+    - master node contains catalog information
+    - all of the data is stored in the segment nodes
-  - Essentially several PostgreSQL db instances acting together as one cohesive DBMS.
+  - Essentially several PostgreSQL database instances acting together as one cohesive DBMS.
-    - Greenplum supplements PostgreSQL (PSQL) to support parallel structure of: parallel data loading using external tables, query optimizations, etc.
+    - PSQL is supplemented to support parallel structure of: parallel data loading using external tables, query optimizations, etc.

 <a id="struct"></a>